Skip to main content

 cluster-stop

-You should notice that every process except VipMonitor is shutdown.
-We also need to restart Genesis – a bootstrap service that will ensure everything is synced and performs some housekeeping for the CVM:
+Every process except VipMonitor will shut down.
+You'll need to restart Genesis, a bootstrap service that will ensure everything is synced and performs some housekeeping for the CVM:

 admin@cvm# genesis restart